micrjames/Timer/README.md

 # Timer
-A Timer object that allows a user to start and cancel the timer, do something when the timer starts.
+A Timer object that allows users to start, pause, resume, and cancel the timer, as well as perform actions when the timer starts and stops.

-## Table Of Contents
+## Table of Contents
 * [General Info](#general-info)
 * [Technologies Used](#technologies-used)
 * [Features](#features)